Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 Is There a Vegan Substitute?

 These days, you can find vegan fish sauce on the market!
-Often, companies make vegan fish sauce using seaweed, soybean, or a mixture of vegan-based seasonings.
-That being said, I have yet to attempt making kimchi or other Korean recipes using a vegan substitute.
+Often, this vegan sauce is made using seaweed, soybean, or a mixture of vegan-based seasonings.
+That being said, I have yet to attempt to make kimchi or other Korean recipes using a vegan substitute.
 Once I do, I will update the information here!

-We Hope You Enjoyed Learning About Korean Fermented Salted Shrimp!
+I Hope You Enjoyed Learning About Korean Fermented Salted Shrimp (Saeujeot)!

-In the end, we hope you enjoyed learning about Korean fermented salted shrimp (saeujeot)!
-If so, let us know in the comment section!
+In the end, I hope you enjoyed learning about Korean fermented salted shrimp (saeujeot)!
+If so, let me know in the comment section!

 Korean Ingredient Articles: